 In 1973, a catastrophic fire at the National Personnel Records Center in St. Louis, MO destroyed 80 percent of Army records.
 For most who served in the Army during WWII, this database represents the only source of evidence about their service, and it is therefore enormously helpful for Guilford historical and genealogical research.

 The information for each serviceperson varies.
 In a very few best case situations, the full name, rank, branch of service, serial number, date of birth, article citations, parents’ names, whether MIA or KIA, and other notes are included.
 In most cases, a portion of this information is available for each person.
-Where citations to newspaper articles are given, copies may be requested from the Genealogy Librarian.

 Women in Military Service